Skip to main content

 Eligibility

-• Participants must be currently enrolled in a residency program in the United States; residents in their first or second year of child fellowship training are eligible.
+• Applicants must be enrolled in a residency program in the United States at the time of the AACAP Annual Meeting in October 2025; residents in their first or second year of child fellowship training as of July 2025 are eligible.

-• Triple Boarders at the PGY4 or PGY5 level are also eligible.
+• Triple Boarders at the PGY4 or PGY5 level, and Pediatric Portal Pathway residents at the PGY4 plus level, as of July 2025 are also eligible.

 • Participants must either be members of the AACAP or have a membership application pending at the time of application.